johnaweiss/HTML-Micro-Templating/readme.md

  - There's just one copy of the HTML layout to edit.
  - Content admins never need to touch the HTML of the node-series.
 They just edit a plain-text list of records.
+ - Data is a simple delimited list.
+No special string-handling, no escape-codes, or no redundant fieldames.
  - All dynamic assets can be contained within a single HTML file.
  - Supports any number of templates, datasets, and insertion-points on the same webpage.
  - Optionally, for safer content-management, data can be stored in a separate file from the webpage.
 (Requires PHP.)